gmattos/Cytrus_The_Best_Keyword_Wordlist_Generator/README.md

 If you watched the first season of Mr Robot you know what I mean LOL.

-My script receives keywords and creates all possible iterations between them, but setting any length limit without lost characters resulted from slice processing.
+My script receives keywords and creates all possible iterations between them, but setting any length limit without lost characters resulted from slice process.

-After this, these combinatios are triplicated of yours uppercased, lowercased and titled variations.
+After this, these combinations are triplicated of them uppercased, lowercased and titled variations.

 Parameters model: [minimum passwords size] [maximum passwords size] [n-strings...]